pantheon-systems/documentation/source/docs/articles/sites/code/pantheon-enterprise-gateway.md

 After purchasing the Pantheon Enterprise Gateway, a support ticket will be created guiding you through the process.
 We will need to set up the gateway on our end and you'll need to do a one time setup on your end.

-### Drupal patch for LDAP Module users
+### Is there a Drupal patch For LDAP module users?
-If you’re using the LDAP module you can simply apply the [patch](https://www.drupal.org/files/issues/ldap_php-constant-port_1.patch) prepared by one of our Engineers listed [here](https://www.drupal.org/node/2283273) which allows the use of a PHP constant for the port number.
+If you’re using the LDAP module you can simply apply the [patch](https://www.drupal.org/files/issues/ldap_php-constant-port_1.patch) prepared by one of our engineers [listed on Drupal.org](https://www.drupal.org/node/2283273).
+THe patch allows the use of a PHP constant for the port number.
 If you’re not using the LDAP module, you’ll need to modify your code to accept a PHP constant for the port number.
 The code in the patch gives a good example of how to do so.

 ### Once Pantheon Enterprise Gateway is setup, how do I test it with my site?